 5. Upload data volume.This should be the entire set of images/natives/text files provided as a compressed file with .zip extension.
 Input a name for this import.
 You can checkmark the option to attempt OCR on documents where no text is detected so that Logikcull will make your documents searchable.*

-- If the archive is password protected, you will have to apply the password, extract, and re-zip so that you upload the unprotected version of the volume.
+If the archive is password protected, you must remove the password prior to uploading into Logikcull, then re-zip so that you upload the unprotected version of the volume.

 NOTE: If you would like to use the text given by the producing party to search by, you will want to make sure that you mapped a "text file link" during step 2.
 With this option, the searchable text may be more reliable, but searching on the actual image itself for keywords depends on if the document have a text layer prior to upload.
 If not, you will have to use the "text" view of the document to scroll through any text hits.
 If you would like to search for keywords on the actual image, you would want to not import a "text file link", and make sure you choose the option to "attempt OCR if no text detected".
 However, please note that this may cause the upload to take longer to complete, and the size of your upload may expand more than expected due to the processing needed to be done.
 Moreover, text files can technically be loaded without a "text file link" in the metadata file, as long as the text files themselves are named with their corresponding bates (begin doc) number, e.g. BATES000001.txt.
 In addition, Logikcull will automatically locate and load searchable text in these cases.